GatienBouyer/fastgedcom/README.md

 You want to see more?
 [Here are some examples](https://github.com/GatienBouyer/fastgedcom/tree/main/examples)

-I promise you it is fast!
+I promise you it is efficient!
 I [test it](https://github.com/GatienBouyer/fastgedcom/tree/main/benchmarks) and I use it.